 Written third-party documents provided by the family, such as billing statements for purchase of auxiliary apparatus, or other evidence of monthly payments or total payments that will be due for the apparatus during the upcoming 12 months.

-Third-party verification form signed by the provider, if family-provided documents are not available.
+Third-party verification form signed by the provider, if family-provided

 If third-party or document review is not possible, written family certification of estimated apparatus costs for the upcoming 12 months.